Explore Careers - Job Market Report

 This table shows the industry and sectors employing the highest number of people in this occupation.

 What percentage of people in this occupation are self-employed?

-The Labour Force Survey also gives us some information about self-employment.
 This occupation (Restaurant and Food Service Managers) is part of a larger group called Managers in Food Service and Accommodation (NOC 063).
-According to the Labour Force Survey (2009), 64% of workers in this group were self-employed, while the average for all occupations was 16%.
+According to the Labour Force Survey (2012), 66% of workers in this group were self-employed, while the average for all occupations was 15%.

 What percentage of people in this occupation are members of a union?